Paul von Hindenburg: Breaking the trench stalemate

-Prolonging Michael with the drive west delayed and weakened the attack in Flanders.
-Again the Germans broke through, smashing the Portuguese defenders and forcing the British from all of the ground they had paid so dearly for in 1917.
+Prolonging Michael with the drive west, delayed and weakened the attack in Flanders.
+Again, the Germans broke through, smashing the Portuguese defenders and forcing the British from all of the ground they had paid so dearly for in 1917.
 However, French support enabled the British to save Hazebrouck, the rail junction that was the German goal.
 To draw the French reserves away from Flanders, the next attack was along the Aisne River where Nivelle had attacked the year before.
 Their success was dazzling.
 The defender's front was immersed in a gas cloud fired from simple mortars.
 Within hours the Germans had reoccupied all the ground the French had taken by weeks of grinding, and they swept south through Champagne until they halted for resupply at the Marne River.

 However, the Germans had lost 977,555 of their best men between March and the end of July, while Allied ranks were swelling with Americans.
-Their dwindling stock of horses were on the verge of starvation, and the ragged troops thought continually of food.
+Their dwindling stock of horses was on the verge of starvation, and the ragged troops thought continually of food.
 One of the most effective propaganda handbills, which the British showered on the German lines, listed the rations received by prisoners of war.
-The German troops resented their officers' better rations and reports of the ample meals at headquarters; in his memoirs, Ludendorff devotes six pages to defending officer's rations and perks.
+The German troops resented their officers' better rations and reports of the ample meals at headquarters; in his memoirs, Ludendorff devotes six pages to defending officers' rations and perks.
 After an attack, the survivors needed at least six weeks to recuperate, but now crack divisions were recommitted much sooner.
 Tens of thousands of men were skulking behind the lines.
 Determined to win, Hindenburg decided to expand the salient pointing toward Paris to strip more defenders from Flanders.
 The attack on Gouraud's French Fourth Army followed the now familiar scenario, but was met by a deceptive elastic defense and was decisively repelled at the French main line of resistance.
 Hindenburg still intended to make a decisive attack in Flanders, but before the Germans could strike, the French and Americans, led by light tanks, smashed through the right flank of the German salient on the Marne.
 The German defense was halfhearted; they had lost.
 Hindenburg went on the defensive.
 The Germans withdrew one by one from the salients created by their victories, evacuating the wounded and supplies, and retiring to shortened lines.
 Hindenburg hoped to hold a line until their enemies were ready to bargain.